HrushikeshBudhale/HrushikeshBudhale/README.md

 <h3 align="center">Machine Learning Engineer</h3>

 <p align="justify">
-I work on DL, RL, NeRfs and challenging problems in Robotics and 3D.
+I work on VLMs, RL, NeRfs and challenging problems in Robotics and 3D.
 I have experience developing autonomy for multiple ground robots, drones, and autonomous vehicles (AVs).
 In addition, I have worked on numerous simulation and reinforcement learning projects.